Aerial view of Atlanta's skyline with skyscrapers, highways, and greenery under a blue sky with fluffy clouds.

 In the worst-case scenario, the driver who hit your car may not be found.
 In those cases, you can obtain a policy known as MedPay which pays for the costs of treatment after your collision.
 This policy works faster than your personal health insurance, which in turn reduces the policy limits and premiums.

 It’s also beneficial if you have an uninsured/underinsured driver policy on your insurance.
-This coverage is for situations when the at-fault driver doesn’t have insurance to cover an wreck’s damages.
+This coverage is for situations when the at-fault driver doesn’t have insurance to cover a wreck’s damages.
 But it also includes situations where the driver can’t be found.

-It’s best if the policy is already in place before the hit and run happens, but some insurers allow you to file a claim after the fact.
+It’s best if the policy is already in place before the hit-and-run happens, but some insurers allow you to file a claim after the fact.
 In that case, coverage may only apply to property damage instead of medical bills.

 What happens when someone hits a parked car?

-Under Georgia’s hit-and-run law, a driver is obligated to stop at the scene of an crash even if the crash was with an unoccupied parked car.
+Under Georgia’s hit-and-run law, a driver is obligated to stop at the scene of a crash even if the crash was with an unoccupied parked car.
 In the case of a hit-and-run with a parked car, the driver must notify authorities and leave a note for the owner describing what happened.

 A parked car hit-and-run wreck typically won’t involve an injured victim, so the penalties won’t be as severe as they would be for a moving vehicle crash.
 However, the driver may still be charged with a misdemeanor if they did not leave a note or notify the police.

-Does insurance cover a hit and run?
+Does insurance cover a hit-and-run?

-If you’re involved in a hit and run, your auto policy may cover some expenses.
+If you’re involved in a hit-and-run, your auto policy may cover some expenses.
 It’s important to note that coverages will vary by state.
 In addition, any deductible or policy limit you have chosen will apply.

 Let’s look at specific coverages.